-(iii) What are the Ways of Departing from Propositionalism?
+3 What are the Ways of Departing from Propositionalism?

 So far we have been concerned with trying to articulate the main commitments of propositionalism and some of the motivations for it.
 In the beginning of our discussion we noted Kriegel’s Brentanian defense of non-propositionalism, and we now turn to various other ways in which the contributors to this volume are developing non-propositionalist views.
 They employ a number of different strategies.
-We mentioned Camp above, and her paper is relevant again at this juncture since maps turn out, on her view, to be non-propositional.
-Forbes enters the debate at the level of mental state ascriptions, but through a puzzle about those ascriptions he gives one reason for thinking our ontology of mind must be enriched to include non-propositional attitudes about propositions.
-A number of contributors focus on particular intentional states to show that they are not propositional, for example, Watzl on attention, Johnston on perception, and Farkas on practical knowledge.
+We have already mentioned Camp, and her chapter is relevant again at this juncture since maps turn out, on her view, to be non-propositional.
+Forbes (Chapter 4) enters the debate at the level of mental state ascriptions, but through a puzzle about those ascriptions he gives one reason for thinking our ontology of mind must be enriched to include non-propositional attitudes about propositions.
+A number of contributors focus on particular intentional states to show that they are not propositional, for example, Watzl on attention (Chapter 12), Johnston on perception (Chapter 7), and Farkas on practical knowledge (Chapter 4).
 Finally, Grzankowski offers a general account of non-propositional attitudes.
 We’ll take each of these approaches in turn.

 Some philosophers have thought that the intentionality of mental representation can be understood as analogous to the ways maps represent.
 For example, Camp (2007) offers ways of thinking about how mental maps might do some of the work asked of mental sentences in other theories of mind.
 Braddon-Mitchell and Jackson (1996) entertain a bolder conclusion, considering whether a mental-map conception of mental representation should replace the more common sentential theories.
-As mentioned above, in her contribution, Camp clarifies what it is for a representation to be propositional, but in so doing she also offers reasons for thinking that maps are not propositional.
-She argues that at least some of the common distinguishing features of propositional structures—that they are digital, universal, asymmetric and recursive—are absent in the case of maps.
+As we have mentioned, in her contribution, Camp clarifies what it is for a representation to be propositional, but in so doing she also offers reasons for thinking that maps are not propositional.
+She argues that at least some of the common distinguishing features of propositional structures—that they are digital, universal, asymmetric, and recursive—are absent in the case of maps.
 To bring out just one example of why one might think this, consider the proposition-expressing sentence “Everyone who is carrying a gun is standing next to someone who is wearing a red shirt, and owes money to someone who was wearing a blue shirt yesterday.”
 Unlike such a sentence, maps do not appear to permit the construction of indefinitely complex hierarchical structures by repeated iteration of the same operation.
 On the basis of examples like this one (as well as others), Camp concludes that the mode of combination present in maps is (amongst other things) holistic and symmetrical.
 Thus, if mental maps are indeed employed by creatures like us, and if maps are non-propositional structures, at least some intentionality would turn out to be non-propositional.

-Forbes, in his contribution, begins with the commonplace idea that a subject is in an intentional state just in case that subject bears an attitude relation to a proposition.
+Forbes, in Chapter 5, begins with the commonplace idea that a subject is in an intentional state just in case that subject bears an attitude relation to a proposition.
 However, he challenges this position by considering and offering a solution to a lesser-known substitution puzzle.
 Given a classical, relational analysis of attitude verbs, it is puzzling how to block the following, intuitively bad, inference:

 1. Holmes {fears/suspects} that Moriarty has returned.